Dilshan-H/srilanka-holidays/README.md

 ![Sri Lanka Holidays - Free API and Holiday Data](https://github.com/user-attachments/assets/2992203b-9a09-44d2-bca8-fece9aff129d)

 ## Description

-An open-source API to get Sri Lankan holidays and a list of Sri Lankan holidays in several file formats for easy integration with your applications.
+An open-source API that provides accurate Sri Lankan holiday data, offering a comprehensive list of public holidays in multiple file formats for easy integration into your applications.

 Holidays are updated every year and currently contains holidays starting from 2021.
+All records are validated through manual inspection, No AI or scripts!

 ## Powered Projects